Jayani Senanayake

-Kapuwela Vidanage Senanayake Mudiyanselage Jayani Chamathka Dharmadasa Senanayake (born as ජයනි සේනානායක; February 1, 1974), popularly as Jayani Senanayake, is an actress in Sri Lankan cinema, theater and television.
+Kapuwela Vidanage Senanayake Mudiyanselage Jayani Chamathka Dharmadasa Senanayake (born as ජයනි සේනානායක; February 1, 1974), popularly known as Jayani Senanayake, is an actress in Sri Lankan cinema, theater and television.
 Highly versatile actress in drama and comedy, she is best known for the roles in films Sulang Kirilli, Walapatala and Goal.

 Personal life

 Senanayake started education from Sri Sumangala Maha Vidyalaya, Anuradhapura.
 Then she went to Dhammdinna Vidyalaya, Galkulama and finally completed from Niwanthakachethiya Vidyalaya, Anuradhapura.

 Acting career

 She started to act in stage drama while at the school, where she won the award for the best actress in North Central Drama festival.
 Then, Senanayake joined with M. Dharmasena to act in his play Wera.
 Her major breakthrough in theater came under Wasantha Dukgannarala during university times.

 Her maiden cinematic experience came through 2001 film Mathu Yam Dawasa directed by Dharmasena Pathiraja.